leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What are other uses of atropine apart from myopia prevention?

 ## intent: myopia-treatment_general-cornearefractive_164
-- What is the criteria to start atropine eyedrops?
+- What is the criteria to start atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}?
 - When is it right to start my son on atropine
-- When is the right time to start atropine eyedrops?
+- When is the right time to start atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}?
 - What is the recommendation to start atropine treatment?
 - Is there any guideline for initiating atropine treatment?
 - At what age should my child start atropine to stop myopia?